EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

 Trace Extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to extract the traces, we continued like the section :ref:`extraction_2c_d`, with the only difference in the *Frame Selection* part, that we left it to be from 2 to 3000, and in total 7990 traces were extracted.
+In order to extract the traces, we continued like the section :ref:`extraction_doc`.
+On the *Mask Settings* panel we did not change anything (:numref:`extraction begin`).
+For the *Method* part, we used *wavelet* for the *Particle Detection*, *Colocalized only* for the *Trace Selection*, and left the frame range to be 2 to 3000 for the *Frame Selection*.
+Then we clicked on *Extract Traces*.
 An example of the extracted traces is shown on :numref:`3c_trace_n2665`.
 Here you can see three panels, the upper two ones are fluorescence intensity traces, and the lowest one is the trace of FRET efficiency.

 .. figure:: ./../../figures/examples/4_3c_trace_2665.png
    :width: 750